Sojourn Through Ambient Spaces – print pdf

-I paint acrylic and oil on canvas and wood panel.
-My work is an amalgamation of my education in architecture and a love of abstract expressionist & modern movements in painting.
+My painting is an amalgamation of my education in architecture and a love of abstract expressionist & modern movements.
 I create narrative and symbolic work that often speaks to humankind’s overreach in the natural world.
+I draw inspiration from the concept of Psychogeography by the Situationists, and in my paintings often depict emotional cityscapes that blur the lines between place and mind.

 Some of my past commissions include large-format oil and acrylic works with a similar visual arrangement, and include dreamscapes with their own native flora, fauna and geologies.